CHAPTER ONE

 A quick look around an exhibition about ageing at the Welcome Foundation, which included exhibits such as Charles Darwin's walking stick and a video about the Hydra.
 There was a Japanese care robot, which was used to help with the care of the elderly but the idea was abandoned when they discovered that those who used one were more neglected by their human friends.
 Quite a thought to consider.

 We then said goodbye to family and friends and took the Eurostar to Brussels.
 We had heard a lot about the delays caused by the new passport checks but our transfer through was instant and the easiest I've ever gone through a border control.
 We were heading for my cousin Lynn and her husband Leo who live in Leuvan.
 Finding the train transfer from Brussels to Leuvan was problematic as like Waverley Station, the platform signage is either missing or hidden.
-We dropped on the train with 30 seconds to doors close but otherwise all went well and Lynn and Leo were waiting in Leuvan where they very kindly looked after us for the evening and we enjoyed a nice breakfast in their beautiful garden the next morning.
-We went back to Brussels and had time to look at the Grand Place and enjoy the beautiful sunshine.
+We dropped on the train with 30 seconds to doors close but otherwise all went well and Lynn and Leo were waiting for us and very kindly looked after us for the evening and we enjoyed a nice breakfast in their beautiful garden the next morning.
+We went back to Brussels and had time to look at the Grand Place and enjoy the warm sunshine.

 The entrance to Prague station.

-On arrival at Przemyl we decided not to stay in the city for a couple of hours, as planned, instead we headed to buy a ticket for the next train to Ukraine.
+On arrival at Przemyl, probably because of that experience, we decided not to stay in the city for a couple of hours, as planned, instead we headed to buy a ticket for the next train to Ukraine.

 CHAPTER FOUR